The Complexity of Conjunctive Queries with Degree 2: Hypergraph Dilutions

 \section{Hypergraph Dilutions}

 In this section, we introduce hypergraph dilutions as a possible approach to identify relevant substructures of hypergraphs.
-As with graph minors, the goal of this notion is intuitively to induce an order of structural simplicity in the sense that if $H$ is a hypergraph dilution $H'$, then $H$ should be ``simpler'' than $H'$.
-The difficulty of course lies in the question of what makes a hypergraph simpler than another.
-We do not claim to have an answer to this question and, moreover, do not propose that there is a singular ``correct'' kind of simplicity.
+As with graph minors, the goal of this notion is intuitively to induce an order of structural simplicity in the sense that if $H$ is a hypergraph dilution of $H'$, then $H$ should be ``simpler'' than $H'$.
+The difficulty of course lies in the question of what makes one hypergraph simpler than another.
+We do not claim to have an answer to this question and, moreover, do not propose that there is a single ``correct'' kind of simplicity.
 Rather, the generality of hypergraphs suggests that competing notions will be of interest in different settings.

-Later in this section we present some evidence that in the context of CQs, hypergraph dilutions capture such simplicity in a meaningful way.
+In the context of our goal of identifying forbidden substructures for tractable CQ answering, the desired notion of simplicity is one that captures a kind of structural abstraction that adheres to a type of monotonicity of complexity, meaning that \cqprob should not increase in complexity for simpler, more abstract, structures.
+Theorem~\ref{thm:hmred} at the end of this section demonstrates that hypergraph dilutions capture this high-level idea of structural simplicity and abstraction in a meaningful way.
 In the following section we present further motivation for the notion, especially for hypergraphs of bounded degree.

-\begin{definition} For hypergraph $H'$, we say that $H$ is a \emph{hypergraph dilution} of $H'$ if it is isomorphic to a hypergraph that can be reached from $H'$ by a sequence of the following operations: \begin{enumerate} \item deleting a vertex (from the vertex set and all edges), \item deleting an edge that is a proper subset of another edge, \item a \emph{merging} on $v$: replacing all of the incident edges $E_v$ of vertex $v$, by a new edge $\left(\bigcup E_v\right) \setminus \{v\}$. \end{enumerate} We also say that $H'$ \emph{dilutes to} $H$ and refer to the associated sequence of operations as a \emph{dilution sequence} from $H$ to $H$. \end{definition}
+\begin{definition} For hypergraph $H'$, we say that $H$ is a \emph{hypergraph dilution} of $H'$ if it is isomorphic to a hypergraph that can be reached from $H'$ by a sequence of the following operations: \begin{enumerate} \item deleting a vertex (from the vertex set and all edges), \item deleting an edge that is a proper subset of another edge, \item \emph{merging} on $v$: replacing all of the incident edges $I_v$ of vertex $v$, by a new edge $\left(\bigcup I_v\right) \setminus \{v\}$. \end{enumerate} We also say that $H'$ \emph{dilutes to} $H$ and refer to the associated sequence of operations as a \emph{dilution sequence} from $H'$ to $H$. \end{definition}